yoichitgy/hugo_yoichitgy/content/post/2015-09-02-dependency-injection-in-mvvm-architecture-with-reactivecocoa-part4-implementing-the-view-and-viewmodel.md

             }
         }

-        @IBOutlet weak var thumbnailImageView: UIImageView!
+        @IBOutlet weak var previewImageView: UIImageView!
         @IBOutlet weak var tagLabel: UILabel!
         @IBOutlet weak var imageSizeLabel: UILabel!
     }

-Also `didSet` observer is added to `viewModel` property to set label texts when the view model is assigned.
+Notice `didSet` observer is added to `viewModel` property to set label texts when the view model is assigned.
+An image will be added to the image view in the next blog post.

 Add implementation to `ImageSearchTableViewController` as below.